NolanTan/Capstone/lsm/README.md

     CS 495: Capstone I
     Advisor: Dr. Holliday
     Author: Nolan Flinchum
-    Version: 10/5/2023
+    Version: 11/6/2023

 # Description
     An LSM tree is a data structure with performance characteristics that make it very attractive to store date with more write intensive throughput.
+It uses a memory component and disk components to store data in a hierarchical manner.

     This project aims to create a web application to educate users on LSM trees.